abhayc-glitch/sanguine/README.md

 # sanguine🍂
 > Your Brain's best friend.

-A dynamic, responsive diary thats powered by AI
+A dynamic, responsive chronicle thats powered by AI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).